 How long exemptions last

-If you buy a property that already has an exemption, you may only be entitled to the exemption up to the end of its maximum period.
+If you buy a property that already has an exemption, you may only be entitled to this up to the end of its maximum period.

 |B||Unoccupied properties that are owned and were last used by a charity.
 The exemption lasts for a maximum period of six months.|